Go on to Part Seven

 May 22 Delft, Holland Stadion DHC

-GG participated in an open-air event advertised as the "Oor Festival" or as “Popfestival 76”.
+On a beautiful, sunny day, GG participated in this open-air event advertised as the "Oor Festival" or as “Popfestival 76”.
 This all-day concert was billed as including between nine and eleven hours of music.
 It took place in a large venue capable of holding more than 10,000, although the turnout was lower than expected with an estimated attendance of 4,000-5,000.
-Others sharing the stage with Giant included 10cc, Nils Lofgren and an English comedy rock band called Alberto y los Trios Paranoias.
+Others sharing the stage with Giant included 10cc, Eric Burdon, Alquin, an English comedy rock band called Alberto y los Trios Paranoias, and Nils Lofgren who was added as a special guest at the last minute.
+Giant played second to last with 10cc closing the festival.
 One fan reports there were some technical problems with GG's sound this night.
 Press reviews for GG’s performance were mixed, with one newspaper singling them out as the highlight of the festival, while another believed that the subtleties of the band’s music were lost in an outdoor stadium, being better suited to an indoor venue.
 One other review bemoaned the fact that while Giant and some other acts were good enough to deserve an encore, they were denied that right due to time constraints.

 Delft ad and poster May 22, 1976